AntonGomes/software-testing/test-plan.md

 - Error handling and performance under reasonable loads.
 **Out-of-Scope**:
 - Front-end tests (the report and plan focus on back-end/API only).
-- Any external data sources not used in this project).

 ## Environment